2.2 Creating a framework for positive behaviour

 Immanuel Kant also coined these two terms related to this topic:

-1. Personal maxim: An instruction for behaviour cannot be called a framework if it only meant for yourself.
+1. Personal maxim: An instruction for behaviour only meant for yourself, is not a framework.

-2. Hypothetical imperative: An instruction for behaviour that does not always apply or only applies under certain conditions cannot be called a framework.
+2. Hypothetical imperative: An instruction for behaviour that does not always apply or only applies under certain conditions, is not a framework.

 When you see your students making wise choices in their lives and taking responsibility in society, it is satisfying.
 What role do you play in your students’ actions?
 How do you encourage students to act ethically?

 A first step is to create a framework.
 In their school years, the framework determines how students behave in your classes and in school.
-You then hope that they will continue to behave in the manner of the framework after they leave school.
+You then hope that they will continue to behave in the manner of the framework after leaving school.

 With different approaches to teaching, students gain ownership over their own actions.
 This determines their identity: Why I act is who I am (Kant).

 A framework gives direction to both your own and your students’ behaviour.
 You show behaviour that fits the framework and thus set a good example.
-If you behave in a way that suits the framework, you will automatically see this reflected in the behaviour of your students.
-Subsequently, you benefit from the fact that students adopt your behaviour.
-Moreover, your role as role model gives you the right to address and, if necessary, reinforce positive behaviour.
-Experience shows that students effortlessly conform to a common framework, as long as that framework offers advantages to everyone, as long as senior staff members show this framework in their own behaviour.
+If you behave in a way that suits the framework, you will see this reflected in the behaviour of your students.
+Subsequently, you benefit from the fact that students behave better.
+As a role model you have the right to reinforce positive behaviour.
+When the framework offers advantages to everyone, students effortlessly conform.
+When colleagues and senior staff members also show the framework in their behaviour the effect of the framework is even stronger.